-Do you want to grow your blog traffic and earn more revenue from your blog?
-If you answered yes, then in this post, we'll focus on 10 powerful tactics you can use to increase your blog traffic, the smart way.
+Do you want to grow your traffic, grow your readership, and earn more revenue from your blog?
+Of course, you do.
+Why would you be here otherwise?
+In this post, we'll focus on 10 of the most powerful marketing tactics you can use to increase your blog traffic and grow your readership.

-Without decent traffic, it will be somewhat difficult for you to increase your blog subscribers or increase your blog income effectively.
+Without traffic, it can be very difficult for you to grow your blog subscribers or boost your blog income effectively.

 So, what are the best practices for increasing visitors to your blog?

-It can be pretty overwhelming and quite frustrating when it comes to knowing what you should be doing to drive traffic to your blog, especially as a newbie.
+It can be pretty overwhelming and quite frustrating when it comes to knowing exactly what you should be doing to drive targeted traffic to your blog, especially if you're a newbie.

-But, here's the most important thing you need to remember.
+But, here's the most important thing you need to know.

-If you're starting from absolute zero, prepare to have your work cut out.
+If you're starting from zero, prepare to have your work cut out.

-The other important thing to remember is that you don't just want any old traffic, you want targeted traffic.
+The other critical thing to remember, as I mentioned earlier, you don't just want any old traffic, you want quality, highly-targeted traffic.

 There's a myth that you need hundreds of thousands of visitors in order to make your blogging business work or at least profitable in some way.